It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 for thou hast created all things,

 It seems that each of these groups is not primarily focused on its own state, but on that of the other.
-In the other, they see anew God's faithfulness, wisdom, and power.
+In the other, they see anew, and marvel in, the good pleasure of God, demonstrated in the faithful execution of His matchless wisdom and power.

 "The living creatures rejoice in the presence of a redeemed group, in whom they see the earnest of a restored race... they give thanks for the fulfilling of God's faithful purposes.
 The elders rejoice in the presence of the Power which will bring to reality the hope of the groaning creation."
 Rom 8:21 (JBSmith)